From the Driver’s Standpoint: A Deeper Dive into Drivetrain Preferences

 Driver's Take:

 - Engaging Drive: RWD often offers a more connected and engaging driving experience.
-The separation of duties—front wheels for steering and rear wheels for power—allows for clearer feedback.
+The separation of duties — front wheels for steering and rear wheels for power — allows for clearer feedback.

-- Oversteer Fun: For those who like to play around with car dynamics, a RWD offers the thrill of controlled oversteer or even drifting in safe environments.
+- Oversteer Fun: For those who like to play around with car dynamics, RWD offers the thrill of controlled oversteer or even drifting in safe environments.

 - Performance Driving: On racetracks, RWD cars are often preferred by experienced drivers for their balance and throttle-adjustable handling.